indexsupply/shovel/docs/e2pg/readme.md

 ### RLPS

-If you don't want to run a full Geth node, you can use our RLP Server.
+If you don't want to run a full Geth node, you can use Index Supply's RLP Server.
 The RLP server is open source and the code is in this repo, but Index Supply offers it as a hosted service.
-Essentially the RLP Server reads blocks from Geth and serves them over HTTPs and via a CDN for optimized performance.
+Essentially the RLP Server reads blocks from a local node and serves them over HTTPs and via a CDN for optimized performance.

 ```
 ┌──────────┐       ┌──────────┐     ┌──────────────┐